zea17/zea.calculator/README.md

 If you would like to contribute to this project, feel free to submit a pull request.
 Please make sure to follow the code style and include tests for any new features.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC License V3 as published by the Free Software Foundation (fsf.org) - see the LICENSE file for details.

 ## Acknowledgments